goncalot2000/FaceOcclusionRemoval-GAN-Inversion/README.md

 | &ensp;&ensp;&ensp;&ensp;&boxvr;&nbsp; reference_imgs | Directory containing the reference images

 **NOTE:** Both occluded images and the corresponding occlusion masks need to have the same name.
+All the experiments were done with [LFW dataset](https://vis-www.cs.umass.edu/lfw/).

 ## Face Oclusion Removal